 Cons: Twenty-three miles is a long way to a hospital.

 Notes: The village is racially diverse.
 It sits next to U.S. Route 64 but is an isolated place.
 Taos is 23 miles away, and Santa Fe is 92 miles away.
 The local airport accommodates charter flights.
-Home prices have increased 15% since last year.
-The population has maintained its population during the last decade.
+Home prices have decreased 2% since last year.
+The population has grown 3% during the last decade.

 Although its capital was founded 10 years before the Pilgrims landed at Plymouth, the 47th state was not admitted to the Union until January 6, 1912.
 Even as a Spanish territory, New Mexico played an important part as a trade corridor between Mexico and the United States.